 Restoring Streams, Creating Habitat, and Improving Water Quality

-What can landowners in Pennsylvania do to protect water quality in the rivers and streams that flow into the Chesapeake Bay?
+What can landowners in Pennsylvania do to protect water quality in their rivers and streams?
 One option is to make their streamside property or farmland more conservation-friendly.
-The state's Conservation Reserve Enhancement Program (CREP) provides funding for them to do so.
+The Conservation Reserve Enhancement Program (CREP) provides funding for them to do so.

-CREP participants receive funding to create riparian buffers, wetlands, wildlife habitat, grass filter strips, native grass stands, and more.
-One of the most popular CREP projects is planting streamside buffers.
+CREP participants receive funding to create streamside forested buffers, wetlands, wildlife habitat, grass filter strips, native grass stands, and more.
 Through CREP, the Chesapeake Bay Foundation (CBF) and its partners have planted more than 1,800 miles of streamside buffers in the Chesapeake Bay watershed.

-More than $500 million is earmarked for the program.
 CBF works with the United States Department of Agriculture, Pennsylvania Department of Environmental Protection, the Pennsylvania Game Commission, and others to put CREP funds to use.
-CBF has seven full-time field staff working with landowners enrolled in CREP.
+CBF has six full-time field staff working with landowners enrolled in CREP.

 Benefits of CREP